 According to recent Gallup research, 48 percent of the American workforce is actively looking to change jobs, and employee disengagement is cited as the main reason for the shift.

-In a previous Life in Tech article, we looked at ways to make a successful career change, offering tips for upgrading your skills and getting certified to help keep you on track.
+In a previous Careers article, we looked at ways to make a successful career change, offering tips for upgrading your skills and getting certified to help keep you on track.
 This type of continuous learning can lead not only to new job opportunities but also to increased engagement and improved job satisfaction.

 Here, we’ll look at various ways to approach continuous learning and provide resources to help you get started.